 Hanh volunteers with many entities within the University of New Mexico such as the UNM's Secretary Office, UNM Alumni Association Greater Albuquerque Chapter, UNM Parent Association just to name a few.
 She is a graduate student in the College of Education.
 Hanh enjoys playing Sudoku, at least two different games a day: a Sudoku game a day keeps the doctor away.

 Sabina is currently pursuing an M.Sc. in Computer Science.
 She graduated from St. John’s College in Santa Fe, NM with double majors in History of Math & Science and Philosophy and double minors in Comparative Literature and Classical Languages.
 While she has not specified a field of interest yet, she wants to look into cyber security.
-In the past, she has worked as an ESL teacher.
-She worked for MATCH NM for a year as a mentor to a Grade Three student.
+In the past, she has worked as an ESL teacher as well as a MATCH NM mentor.
 She volunteered at a local non-profit in Santa Fe for two years where she picked up an appreciation for the local art scene.
-In her spare time, she likes reading fiction, binging on t.v. shows, blogging or rock-climbing.
+In her spare time, she likes reading fiction, binging on t.v. shows, blogging, or rock-climbing.

 Javier is completing an MA in Latin American Studies, with a concentration in anthropology and human rights at the LAII-UNM.
 Besides studying about an interesting anthropological case related to postcolonial issues in the Dutch Caribbean, Javier enjoys learning from everyday life at the UNM campus, taking long walks all around in the company of his beloved wife.